General aspects - legal framework

 This guide offers first orientation to refugees arriving in Germany, it was financed and organised by volunteers to provide neutral information.
 Translated into many languages, e.g. English, Frrench, Arabic, Pashtu.

 Handbook Germany: information portal for migrants

-Information for refugees who have newly arrived in Germany, covering aspects such as asylum seeking procedure, work permit, school and childcare, living and learning German.
-The website is hosted by Telekom AG and edited by volunteers.
+Information for migrants who have newly arrived in Germany, covering aspects such as asylum seeking procedure, work permit, school system - by federal state - and childcare, living and learning German.
+The website is a project funded by the Federal Office for Migration and Refugees.and edited by volunteers.

 Migration advice for adult immigrants

 The Federal Office for Migration and Refugees offers advice and counselling to newly arrived immigrants in Germany, e.g. where to learn German, health care, school system, housing, recognition of qualification.
 In many cases, the service is also available in other languages. .